One Of These 8 Projects Is Going To Win $100 Million For Its World-Changing Idea

 The philanthropy didn’t define the exact problem, and that’s the point.
 The group’s mission statement “to build a more just, verdant, and peaceful world” is broad, and its $6.5 billion endowment is ultimately limited, so they were essentially creatively covering blind spots.
 Letting others point out what gaps you aren’t covering is a good way to figure out where to invest.

-The submitted solutions cover everything from how to improve the education and early development of orphaned and abandoned children in impoverished countries to the introduction of fortified and easily cultivated crops in areas where people are going hungry.
-Eight semifinalists were chosen in March.
-That number will drop to five finalists in September with the winner, judged against what’s most “meaningful, verifiable, durable, and feasible” to be announced by the end of the year.
+The submitted solutions cover everything from how to improve the education and early development of refugee children in war-torn countries to the introduction of fortified and easily cultivated crops in areas where people are going hungry and malnourished.
+Eight semifinalists were chosen in February.
+That number will likely drop to five finalists in September with the winner, judged against what’s most “meaningful, verifiable, durable, and feasible” to be announced around the end of the year.

 The list offers an intriguing look into just where all types of world-changing ambition might lead.
 That includes the Alliance for Zero Extinction’s plan to protect 100 of the Earth’s most important sites for endangered species.
 And the World Wildlife Fund’s proposal to cut food waste with the U.S in half by 2024.

-Note: Correction: Semifinalists were announced in February, not March.
-Details have been added to clarify submissions and how MacArthur and Charity Navigator are collaborating.